Getzlaf's goal, Gibson's 39 saves put Ducks past Canucks 2-1 - WHIZ News

+“His first touch wasn’t the best, and I thought I had him beat,” Markstrom said.
+“And I didn’t.
+That’s the read I had.
+Obviously it’s easy to say now I should have stayed in (net), but I didn’t.
+Tough loss when we played such a good game.”

+Both of these young clubs look like playoff contenders so far: The Ducks’ victory left Anaheim and Vancouver even on 18 points apiece in second place in the Pacific Division.

-Jakob Silfverberg scored a short-handed goal in the first period for the Ducks, who improved to 6-1-0 at Honda Center with their second straight victory to open a seven-game homestand.
+Jakob Silfverberg scored a short-handed goal in the first period for the Ducks, who improved to 6-1-0 at Honda Center this season with their second straight victory to open a seven-game homestand.

-But in overtime, Getzlaf got behind all three Canucks skaters and received a beautiful pass from Troy Terry.
-Jacob Markstrom rushed out of his net to stop Getzlaf, but the long-serving Ducks captain sidestepped the goalie and tapped in his seventh goal of the season in his 999th career game.
+“I thought our team was pretty good tonight,” Vancouver coach Travis Green said.
+“I don’t know how many shots we had, but almost 70 attempts is pretty good.
+Their goalie played well. … The big thing is when you play a really good game, you want to get a point out of it.
+You’re going to play good some nights and lose.
+At least we got a point.”

+Five-game point streaks ended for both Elias Pettersson and Bo Horvat, as did Brock Boeser’s three-game goal streak.

 Markstrom stopped 27 shots for the Canucks, who have earned a point in six consecutive games.
-Vancouver lost for only the third time in 11 games, and fell to 0-3-1 when scoring fewer than three goals in a game.
+Vancouver lost for only the third time in 11 games, and fell to 0-3-1 when scoring fewer than three goals.

-Vancouver roundly outshot Anaheim from the opening minutes, but Gibson comfortably kept the Ducks in the game — and in the lead after Silfverberg struck.

-Silfverberg and Rickard Rakell broke away during the Ducks’ second penalty kill, with Rakell getting the puck to Silfverberg alone in front of Markstrom, his teammate for several seasons at the start of their pro careers in Sweden.
-Silfverberg made a nifty deke and scored his seventh goal of the season on the forehand, giving him nine career short-handed goals.
+The Ducks scored during their second penalty kill when Rickard Rakell got the puck to Silfverberg alone in front of Markstrom, his teammate for several seasons at the start of their pro careers in Sweden.
+Silfverberg made a nifty deke and scored his seventh goal of the season on the forehand.

 The goal also put Silfverberg at a plus-12, tying teammate Adam Henrique’s NHL-leading mark entering the evening.

-Vancouver had a 32-11 shots advantage late in the second period, but couldn’t beat Gibson until the waning minutes of the third, shortly after the Canucks’ fifth fruitless power play expired.
+Vancouver had a 32-11 shots advantage late in the second period, but couldn’t beat Gibson until the waning minutes of the third.

-NOTES: Canucks D Quinn Hughes left in the first period with an apparent ankle injury.
-The 20-year-old rookie had three assists Wednesday night at Los Angeles. … Silfverberg and Markstrom were teammates with Brynäs IF from 2006-11. … Holzer got the second assist on Silfverberg’s short-handed goal for his first point of the season.
+NOTES: Canucks D Quinn Hughes left in the first period with an apparent ankle injury, and Green provided no postgame update on his condition.
+The 20-year-old rookie had three assists Wednesday night at Los Angeles. … Silfverberg and Markstrom were teammates with Brynäs IF from 2006-11. … Holzer got the second assist on Silfverberg’s short-handed goal for his first point of the season. … Anaheim D Hampus Lindholm returned from a two-game absence with a lower-body injury.

 UP NEXT